Key Takeaways

 General liability covers third-party bodily injury and property damage from your tree work.
 A detached limb damages a client's roof.
 A client trips over equipment on the ground.
 A trimming job allegedly makes a tree more vulnerable to wind, and the tree later falls on a neighbor's fence.

-Progressive says tree service businesses often need GL through the excess and surplus market because the work is risky and can involve bigger claims.
+Tree service businesses often need general liability through the excess and surplus market because the work is high-risk and can involve larger claims.

 Workers compensation